mattlawhon/UML-Gerrymandering/README.md

     b.
 Write in algorithmic package and provide algorithm runtime

     - [ ] Add comments
+    - [ ] Add the possibility to specify the thresholding value as an experiment parameter

     c.
 Practical and theoretical (if any) results